una/personal-goals/happy-moments/happy-moments.md

 10/02/2015
 ---
 I was *so* productive today!
 I wrote 2 blog posts, published one, and started experimenting with a third!

+10/03/2015
+---
+When I told my Baltimore friends I deleted my Tinder, they put up a personals ad on Craigslist for me as a joke.
+We went to dinner and afterward laughed through all the emails they got.

+10/04/2015
+---
+I went to brunch today with my college roomates!
+It was the first time we've all been together since graduating 1.5 years ago.
+So it was prettu wonderful.
+Also, brunch :)